KollegeApply logo

 Person with a PhD in Chemistry can work either in Research, Industry or Academia.
 There is also an option to work in government agencies such as Safety office, chemical engineer, or project manager.

-1. Research Scientist: They conduct fundamental and applied research in various areas of chemistry.
+• Research Scientist: Theyconduct fundamental and applied research in various areas of chemistry.

-6. Project Manager: They manage and oversee the ongoing research projects and ensure the compliance of safety and ethical policies.
+• Project Manager: They manage and oversee the ongoing research projects and ensure compliance of safety and ethical policies.

-• An Assistant Professor earns around INR 4 to 7 LPA that further increases with promotions.
+• An Assistant Professor earns around INR 4 to 7 LPA, which further increases with promotions.
 Assistant professor promoted to Associate professor, Professor, Principal, Dean, and Advisor.
 In this ladder, salary ranges between INR 8 to 12 LPA.

-• A project Manager working with private organizations can earn up to INR 10 to 12 LPA whereas government employee’s salary ranges between INR 12 to 14 LPA.
+• A project Manager working with private organizations can earn up to INR 10 to 12 LPA, whereas a government employee’s salary ranges between INR 12 to 14 LPA.

-What is the use of a PhD in chemistry?
+What is the use of a PhD Chemistry?

-Having a PhD will benefit in many ways like gaining knowledge of cutting-edge tools and technology in research, practical skills and hands-on experience in research, authorship opportunity, teaching experience, etc. Collectively, these help taking up positions like Researcher, Faculty, Post Doctoral Fellow, and R%D Scientist.
+Having a PhD will benefit in many ways, like gaining knowledge of cutting-edge tools and technology in research, practical skills and hands-on experience in research, authorship opportunity, teaching experience, etc. Collectively, these help take up positions like Researcher, Faculty, Post Doctoral Fellow, and R&D Scientist.

 How many semesters are there in PhD?